lalohuerta/stock-analysis/README.md

 # Green Stock Analysis
 ## Project Overview

 Steve has asked me to help him run an stock analysis for his parents so they can make the right decision in investment.
-With all the dataset given I ran a previous analysis finding daily volume and yearly return for only one company DQ nevertheless Steve and his parents want to analyse more companies and compared them.
+With all the dataset given I ran a previous analysis finding daily volume and yearly return for only one company DQ nevertheless Steve and his parents want to analyse 11 more companies and compared them.

 ## Purpose

+To make a more efficient code by refactoring so this code will work better if Steve and his parents want to analyse more companies.